Lemmings Revolution: Reception

 The game received above-average reviews according to the review aggregation website GameRankings.
 Kevin Rice of NextGen said, "As a puzzle game that can be quite complex, Lemmings Revolution isn't for everybody.
 However, fans of the original will love the return to the game's roots, and newcomers will have hours of fun."
+Brian Wright of GamePro said, "With over 100 levels, Lemmings Revolution has enough gameplay to have puzzle fans scratching their heads for hours.
+Anyone looking for an addictive game should give Lemmings Revolution a spin."